lljustycell999/Text-Document-Enhancer/README.md

 brew install tesseract

-4: Run the project in the terminal:
+4: Run the project in the terminal with:

 python run.py